 Now, for whatever reason, society decides that some goods and services would be better provided by a government instead of a private market and so it decides to levy a tax on citizens in order to pay for those goods and services.

 The impact of this is to disassociate those government provided goods and services from national income.
-Of course, these things can't be disassociated forever, but for a short-run time-frame we can regard them that way because governments can borrow money when national income is low in order to continue providing these products.
+Of course, these things can't be disassociated forever, but for a short time we can regard them that way because governments can borrow money when national income is low in order to continue providing these products.

 After the government puts the tax and spend policy in place, the slope of the consumption function will change and become less steep.
-CF' in the diagram represents this change and you'll notice that at low levels of national income aggregate demand is higher and, conversely, lower at high levels of income.
-This happens to to the effect of increased government borrowing when income is low, and increased surplus when income is high.
+CF' in the graph represents this change and you'll notice that at low levels of national income aggregate demand is higher and, conversely, lower at high levels of income.
+This happens due to the effect of increased government borrowing (to support the economy) when income is low, and increased tax receipts when income is high (which slows the economy down).
 E.g. an income tax raised as a proportion of income will result in higher taxes when income is higher, allowing a surplus (or at least a reduced deficit) to develop.

 Later on I'll discuss a range of factors that cause changes to the size of the Keynesian multiplier, but first I want to demonstrate how the flatter CF' line gives greater economic stability.

-In the diagram below I've illustrated the comparative volatility of national income before and after the government income tax is introduced.
+In the graph below I've illustrated the comparative volatility of national income before and after the government income tax is introduced.
 The CFB1 line shows the starting consumption function before the income tax comes into force.
-CFA1 shows represents the situation after the tax is adopted.
+CFA1 shows the situation after the tax is adopted.

 For simplicity lets pretend that there is no initial affect on the level of national income from efficiency losses, and that national income holds steady at a level of Y.